From the desk of Chloe Wright

 Mothers Matter has begun 2022 with a flying start, we have been having lively discussions with colleagues, professionals and with our Mothers Matter whanau via our social media pages.
 We are hearing that the mamas of New Zealand across the country are losing hope for meaningful policy change in our Maternal Health system and are instead looking at ways to connect with each other.
 Women more than ever are craving connection and belonging, a life that uplifts and restores and has her back with open arms ready to carry her when needed.

-The beauty of our network is that we rgrandmother quoteeach across many generations, hearing from women who gave birth over 30 years ago, the resounding question we hear from these women is 'what happened?' with the added sentiment that they are watching the current generation of mothers suffer needlessly, struggling to be all that our modern society demands of them.
+The beauty of our network is that we reach across many generations, hearing from women who gave birth over 30 years ago, the resounding question we hear from these women is 'what happened?' with the added sentiment that they are watching the current generation of mothers suffer needlessly, struggling to be all that our modern society demands of them.
 We do not have an answer, despite years of reaching our hand out for engagement.

 As Hinerangi Cooper-Puru, the daughter of Dame Whina Cooper so accurately described "a mothers work only ends with her last breath".
 We are the keepers of so much, and yet our women are experiencing a maternal health system that is unable to keep them well.
 Midwives are telling us that they hold grave fears for the future of our midwifery lead system, women are telling us they cannot access care, let alone care that meets their choice and needs.